AshwathiAshok06/ece5831-2025-final-project/README.md

-# Vehicle Detection and Speed Estimation
+# Vehicle Type and Speed pattern recognition

 ## Project Overview

 The system performs the following tasks:
-- Detect vehicles from traffic video using background subtraction
+1. Detect vehicles from traffic video using background subtraction
-- Track each vehicle across frames using centroid-based tracking
+2. Track each vehicle across frames using centroid-based tracking
-- Classify vehicles into four types: car, bus, truck, and motorcycle
+3. Classify vehicles into four types: car, bus, truck, and motorcycle
-- Estimate vehicle speed in miles per hour (mph) based on pixel motion
+4. Estimate vehicle speed in miles per hour (mph) based on pixel motion
-- Display results directly on the video and save data for analysis
+5. Display results directly on the video and save data for analysis

 The project is developed using Python with OpenCV for computer vision tasks and TensorFlow/Keras for deep learning.